 If you are a steam railway enthusiast, there are two working lines, one which is situated in the Teifi Valley, and one in Gwilli near Carmarthen.
 See here and here.

 Take a trip to The National Wool museum to learn about the history of the industry in Wales.

 If cheese hits the spot for you, then Caws Teifi cheese organic farm is the perfect place for you to visit.
 Award winning cheeses made from locally sourced raw milk.

-If you fancy making your own piece of pottery on one day, and going back to paint it a few days later then pop to Gwili Pottery or visit their Facebook page.
+If you fancy making your own piece of pottery on one day, and going back to paint it a few days later then pop to Gwili Pottery.